claire-west/svstudio-manual/docs/quickstart/managing-tracks.md

 There are multiple ways to add a new track:

-- Click the three-line icon to the left of the time axis
+- Click the three-bars (:fontawesome-solid-bars:) icon to the left of the time axis
 - Right click empty space below the existing tracks
 - From the "Project" menu at the top of the application window
 - Drag an instrumental (.wav or .flac) file into the arrangement